-The Rational Male – Positive Masculinity (2017) is the third book of “The Rational Male” series and, building on the previous two volumes, expands Rollo Tomassi’s red pill views to more relationship-oriented topics such as parenting, marriage, and child-rearing.
+The Rational Male – Positive Masculinity (2017) is the third book in “The Rational Male” series and, building on the previous two volumes expands Rollo Tomassi’s red pill views to more relationship-oriented topics such as parenting, marriage, and child-rearing.

 About The Author: Rollo Tomassi is possibly the most popular “Red Pill” author at the time of writing.

 The “Red Pill” is a mostly male community congregating around topics of masculinity, male rights, seduction, and general self-development.

 This is the third installment of Rollo Tomassi “The Rational Male” trilogy, the previous two being “The Rational Male” and “Preventive Medicine“.

 #1.
 Don’t Get Married

-This is not one of Rollo Tomassi’s iron rule, but for many men in the west, it should probably be.
+This is not one of Rollo Tomassi’s iron rules, but for many men in the West, it should probably be.

 Under contemporary Western circumstances, there is no advantage for men in a state of marriage and 100% advantage for women